-Beginning in 2004, the Center for the History of Family Medicine’s governing board, the Board of Curators, conceived the idea for a project to compile a collection of the most important/classic/memorable works relating to the history and development of the specialty of Family Medicine.
-Originally conceived as a book tentatively entitled “The Anthology of Family Medicine,” the project has now evolved into a unique Web-based resource, which in turn mirrors the wider transformation of information sharing and technology that has revolutionized not only Family Medicine, but our society as a whole.
+Beginning in 2004, the Center for the History of Family Medicine’s governing board, the Board of Curators, conceived the idea for a project to compile a collection of the most important, classic, and memorable works relating to the history and development of the specialty of Family Medicine.
+Originally conceived as a book tentatively entitled “The Anthology of Family Medicine,” the project has now evolved into a unique Web-based resource.

-After extensive research and review, the Board approved a list of 44 (now 48) of the most important articles that have been written on Family Medicine throughout the history of the specialty.
-These works–all classics in and of themselves–are compiled here into a single online bibliographic resource for the researcher.
-Wherever possible, PDF versions of the articles have also been provided.
+After extensive research and review, the Board approved a list of 44 (now 49) of the most important articles that have been written on Family Medicine throughout the history of the specialty.
+These works are compiled here into a single online bibliographic resource for the researcher.

 One final note: this is an ever-expanding and evolving project.
 If researchers have suggestions for other articles they feel should be included in this bibliography, contact CHFM staff.